f5devcentral/f5-agility-labs-nginx/docs/class10/module7/lab2/lab2.rst

    In the following labs, Keycloak is already configured to issue JWT tokens for developers.

-.. warning :: Currently, NMS ACM does not support multiple authentication mechanisms on the same API-Proxy.
-We must remove the APIKEY policy before enabling the JWT policy.

 Add JWT Policy on API-Proxy
 ===========================